ktch/ktch-core/README.md

 We keep a positive attitude, and we acknowledge the world is boundless possibility.
 We never give up.
 The only force standing in the way of a perfect solution to any problem is lack of will.

 We grind with devastating tenacity to overcome doubts and obstacles and to defeat our enemies.
-Because fuck them, that's why.

 ## Craft: Quality and Perfection

 The purpose of existence is to make the world better, and what we put out into the world is a reflection of ourselves.
 We strive to perfect our craft.
 We spend a significant portion of our lives working, and to not have pride in our product would be a tragedy.

-Our work _delights_ our customers, and someday, we hope it can delight ourselves.
+Our work _delights_ our customers, and hopefully, it also delights us.

 Long story short: We care.